TheWeiHu/sentence_associations/README.md

 # Project Objective

 In this project, I propose an approach to test for biases in pretrained language models used in NLP.
-Extending on Dr. Victor Swift's [research on word embeddings](https://arxiv.org/abs/2002.10284), and using [sentence completion survey data](http://openpsychometrics.org/_rawdata/SENTANCES1.zip), I set out to examine whether these models "associate" more strongly with certain personality types.
+Extending on Dr. Victor Swift's [research on word embeddings](https://arxiv.org/abs/2002.10284), and using [sentence completion survey data](http://openpsychometrics.org/_rawdata/SENTANCES1.zip), I set out to examine whether these models "associate" more with certain personality types.

 # Methodology